benedictehejgaard/chaos-in-congress/index.md

 Additionally, we will also save the specific roll calls edges between each node, where both members have voted yes.
 This information will be used in the next analysis.

 **Step 2:**
-The newly constructed network will then be visualised using a modified version of ForceAtlas2 from the github user bhargavchippada (REF), as this package is able to visualised the network with specific edge weight.
+The newly constructed network will then be visualised using a modified version of ForceAtlas2 from the github user bhargavchippada [1], as this package is able to visualised the network with specific edge weight.
 This is done to see if there is a visual difference between using edge weight or not.
 Next, the degree of the network will be analysed.

 We suspect that the graph will be complete, meaning all possible edges will be present, as an edge will be create if the two members have vote on the same roll call in their congress term.
 Thus, two methods to lower the density of the network will be investigated, namely global minimum threshold and extracting the multiscale backbone.
-These methods are both inspired by M. Ángeles Serrano et al. (2009) [REF].
+These methods are both inspired by M. Ángeles Serrano et al. (2009) [2].

 **Step 3:**
-The first method to investigate is the **Global minimum threshold**, which sets a global minimum threshold for edge weights for edges to be included in the graph.
+The first method to investigate is the *Global minimum threshold*, which sets a global minimum threshold for edge weights for edges to be included in the graph.
 In this project we use a given percentile of the edge weight as the threshold.
 The goal is to keep as much information in the graph as possible, thus edges with a specific edge weight below the threshold will be removed as these are assumed to be less meaningful to the network.

 Next, the sensitivity of the global edge weight threshold will be investigated by calculating the remaining nodes and edges for various percentiles.
 The acceptance criteria for the optimal percentile is to choose the highest percentile while keeping all nodes, as we do not want to exclude any members.
 The Global minimum threshold will then be applied to the graph with the optimal percentile, which then will be analysed by the number of node and edges, the degree distribution and visualising the graph with an edge weight.

 The new graph will also be compared to a random network with the same number of nodes and probability of connection, to see if it approximates a random network.
-Last, we will estimate whether the graph is in the subcritical regime (like a real random network), critical point, supercritical regime or connected regime from section 3.6 "The Evolution of a random Network [REF - Network book- Albert-László, et al, chapter 3.6 [1]].
+Last, we will estimate whether the graph is in the subcritical regime (like a real random network), critical point, supercritical regime or connected regime from section 3.6 "The Evolution of a random Network [3].

 **Step 4:**
-The method of extracting the multiscale backbone is based on a algorithm which select significant edges based on edge weights and is inspired by inspired by M. Ángeles Serrano et al. (2009) REF.
+The method of extracting the multiscale backbone is based on a algorithm which select significant edges based on edge weights and is inspired by inspired by M. Ángeles Serrano et al. (2009) [2].
 This is done by using a disparity filter to select the significant edges.
 The code used to implement this method is inspired by GitHub user 'aekpalakorn' and is adapted for our purposes.

 The goal of this method is to identify the most significant edges for each node rather than simply choose the edges with the highest edge weights in the entire network.
 The most significant edges are identified by calculating a significance value (alpha) per edge.
 Alpha is a measure for how significant the weight of a given edge is compared to the rest of the edges linked to a specific node, and is calculated as follows: